Police break up unsanctioned gay rally in central Moscow

 Reuters witnesses saw some of the anti-gay activists attack peaceful gay activists before they were separated by police.

-Two pro-gay activists on a quad bike, waving rainbow-colored flags and letting off orange smoke, were charged by the anti-gay activists and dismounted on Tverskaya Street, the main road leading past Tverskaya Square.
+Two pro-gay activists on a quad bike, waving rainbow-coloured flags and letting off orange smoke, were charged by the anti-gay activists and dismounted on Tverskaya Street, the main road leading past Tverskaya Square.

 Demonstrators were able to unfurl a rainbow flag for a short time - reading “Make love not war” - but they were also attacked by an anti-gay group before riot police ripped the flag away.